iszczesniak/cpp/memory/index.md

 # Constructor elision

-C++ elides (avoids) the copy constructor, and the *move* constructor for temporary or local objects that will soon be destroyed.
-Constructor elision (for the copy and move constructors only) is possible, because the temporary or the local object is created in its destination.
+C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary object, because that temporary is created in its destination.
+This is called **constructor elision**, and applies to no other constructors.
+The move constructor is part of the move semantics.

-This example demonstrates the constructor elision.
+This example demonstrates the copy elision in the initialization of:

+* a local variable,

+* a parameter,

+* a result.

 Compile the example with, then without the flag `-fno-elide-constructors`.
 Notice the differences at run-time.

 ```cpp
 {% include_relative elide.cc %}